-This application note detailed the use the Clockaudio CH32 Litetouch Halo ring and touch pads with SoundStructure using SoundStructure device's GPIO inputs and outputs and events.
-This SoundStructure configuration file was designed so that touching any Litetouch Halo ring and touch pad would toggle the mute state of all the microphones.
-Due to the flexibility of the SoundStructure events, it is possible to design the system to support other operating modes such as muting individual microphones independently, tying the green or red LEDs to microphone gating information, tying the green or red LEDs to microphone signal activity, and more.
+This application note detailed the use the Clockaudio TS-001's with SoundStructure using the SoundStructure device's general purpose input/output logic inputs and outputs and SoundStructure events.
+This SoundStructure configuration file was designed so that touching any TS-001 will toggle the mute state of all the microphones.
+Due to the flexibility of the SoundStructure events, it is possible to design the system to support other operating modes such as muting individual microphones independently, tying the green or red LEDs to microphone gating information, tying the green or red LEDs to microphone signal activity, phone hook status, and more.